Click here to get a sense of the method

 Making the impossible possible and the possible beautiful"

 The Feldenkrais Method is motor-sensory coaching for improved performance.

-Performance can be anything the performance of a joint or painful lower-back; the "performance" of your mind-body connection and awareness, or the performance of an orchestral violinist, or actor or triathlete.
+Performance can be anything the performance of a joint or painful lower-back; the "performance" of your mind-body connection, or the performance of an orchestral violinist, or actor or triathlete.

-Whether its in the the quality of your posture, or the depth of your breathing or the understanding and sensation of your own movement, the Feldenkrais method helps you to get more in touch with what it is that you do in order to do more of what you want to do.
+Whether it's in the the quality of your posture, or the depth of your breathing or the or the niggling of chronic aches and pains, the Feldenkrais Method helps you to get more in touch with your body's movement revealing how to help yourself act and live more effectively and with less pain.

 The Feldenkrais method can be experienced in one of two ways.

 Functional Integration is the name for the individual, hands-on lessons in Feldenkrais Method.
 In an hour-long session you will receive a unique treatment, through intelligent and compassionate touch.